-On October 27th, home movies will be webcast online using a variety of web platforms for the full 24-hours of the day, with one hour from each time zone.
+On October 27th, home movies will be webcast online on YouTube (and another web platform) for the full 24-hours of the day, with one hour from each time zone.
 As the day progresses, viewers will be able to follow along with the program as it moves around the world.
 The project manager will work with a team of curators who will compile hour-long segments from archives, collections, and individuals showing home movies from places throughout the time zone.
 The curatorial team will communicate with archives from partner organizations within each region to produce a video program that showcases the range of home movies and the preservation efforts that have been undertaken by the archives.
 The end result will be a monumental collage film that will highlight the differences and similarities among home movie practices across different cultures.
 The video segments will be supplemented with brief live presentations from the contributing organizations, and in addition the webcast, venues will be recruited to host screenings of the video (either the full 24 hours or significant portions of it).

 The Center for Home Movies, a U.S.-based nonprofit organization will administer the project.